-This is one of the first batches of banana that was sent to Norway.
-It had the weight of 3,000 kilos and came in crates/boxes.
+This is one of the first batches of bananas that was sent to Norway.
+It had a weight of 3,000 kilos and came in crates/boxes.
 One of the people in this picture is Christian Mathiessen, the founder of Norway’s biggest fruit importer, Bama.
 Norway was the second country to import bananas in Europe, after the United Kingdom.

 It’s very interesting that before global trading became as it is today, people really didn’t encounter many products that weren’t made locally.
 Seeing an item made in China must have seemed exotic to someone living in Mexico during 1832.

 Portuguese sailors brought bananas to Europe from West Africa in the early fifteenth century.
 Its Guinean name banema, which became banana in English, was first found in print in the seventeenth century.
 The original banana has been cultivated and used since ancient times, even pre-dating the cultivation of rice.

 While the banana thrived in Africa, its origins are said to be of East Asia and Oceania.
 The banana was carried by sailors to the Canary Islands and the West Indies, finally making it to North America with Spanish missionary Friar Tomas de Berlanga.

 Although bananas may only look like a fruit, they represent a wide variety of environmental, economic, social, and political problems.
 The banana trade symbolizes economic imperialism, injustices in the global trade market, and the globalization of the agricultural economy.